 Ensures the safe and efficient maintenance of company aircraft within their station / geographic area, in accordance with company policies, procedures and regulatory requirements.

-Responsible for managing, coordinating, and providing oversight for contract line maintenance in their station / geographic area as assigned.
+Responsible for managing, coordinating and providing oversight for contract line maintenance personnel in their station(s) and geographic area as assigned.

 Ensures personnel under their supervision are trained and qualified in accordance with GMM policies and procedures.

-Monitors the training, qualifications, and level of proficiency for maintenance personnel at assigned station(s) / geographic area.
+Monitors the training, qualifications and level of proficiency for maintenance personnel at assigned station(s) / geographic area.

-Monitors Flight Schedules and fleet status to ensure the best use of resources, ground time and aircraft routing.
+Monitors Flight Schedules and fleet status to ensure best use of resources, ground time and aircraft routing.

 Coordinates line maintenance requirements with MCC, Workload Planning, Materials, Quality Control, and A/C Planning Departments.